gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means the remaining Deno dev-server code is now mostly compatibility baggage rather than an active first-class path.

+The next build-consolidation step is now implemented:

+- `gustwind-cli/mod.ts` now delegates `build` to `gustwind-node/cli.ts` as well
+- repository `build` tasks now point directly to the Node CLI path
+- the practical default build, develop, and serve workflows now all route through the Node implementation

+This means the Deno CLI is no longer the default execution path for the main site lifecycle commands.

 ## Main cleanup targets today

 ### Legacy Deno dev/runtime surfaces